How To Clean a Smelly Dishwasher

 • ½ tablespoon salt

-Combine all the ingredients and add the mixture to your dishwasher’s detergent compartment.
-You can scale up this recipe, just keep the ratios the same.
+Combine the ingredients and add the mixture to your dishwasher’s detergent compartment.
+You can scale the recipe up — just keep the ratios the same.

-Don’t confuse washing soda with baking soda.
-Both are often sold by the same brands.
-Washing soda is a mixture of sodium carbonate, soda ash, and soda crystals, and it improves the effectiveness of many detergents.
-Look in the laundry aisle of large grocery stores to find it.
+Don’t confuse washing soda with baking soda; both are often sold by the same brands.
+Washing soda (sodium carbonate) improves the effectiveness of many detergents — look for it in the laundry aisle of large grocery stores.

 Best practices for keeping your dishwasher clean

-• Rinse your dishes before putting them in the dishwasher.
-Remove as much food debris as possible to prevent it from clogging the filter and drain.
+• Scrape and rinse dishes before loading to keep food debris from clogging the filter and drain.

-• Run the garbage disposal before the dishwasher.
-The drains for the two are usually connected, so it helps to keep them clear.
+• Run the garbage disposal before the dishwasher — their drains are usually connected, so it helps keep them clear.

-• Run hot water before starting your dishwasher.
-That ensures the cycle starts with hot water instantly, making it more effective.
+• Run the hot water tap before starting, so the cycle begins with hot water and cleans more effectively.

 In conclusion